loridev/react-native-nfc-sdk/README.md

 ## Changelog

+- `0.2.4`: Improving the code documentation for developers in the NdefTools class and minor fixes on error handling

-- `0.2.3`: Reduced by half the package size by removing useless comments/text
+- `0.2.3`: Reduced the package size by removing useless comments/text

 - `0.2.2`: Changed the hello world snippets in the documentation to match the 0.2.x releases